 Your client’s country for invoicing purposes.

 A field provided to allow you to enter miscellaneous notes about your client.
-These notes will be visible to anyone in your firm if they view the client’s Overview tab, but will not be visible to the client.
+These notes will be visible to anyone in your firm if they view the client’s Info tab, but will not be visible to the client.